Given the vibrant color and great taste, it’s no surprise that red velvet desserts go way beyond just cake.

 Starting with a boxed mix will keep your prep-time short, and you’ll be adjusting the extras to get that thick consistency.

 I love the white chocolate scattered throughout this recipe.
 To be sure it’s as good as possible, always use good quality chocolate.

 White chocolate especially can be finicky, and the cheaper stuff doesn’t melt quite right.

-So, I actually do make these on Valentine’s Day.
+So, I actually do make these for Valentine’s Day breakfast.
 They’re just too perfect not to!

 If you’re a fan of waffles, these will make a great addition to your breakfast routine.

 The recipe is similar to the cake recipe and calls for cocoa, buttermilk, and gel food coloring.
 You can whip up a batch in less than 15 minutes.

 This recipe is sweet, creamy, and the end result is just beautiful.
 The swirl of white through the red makes the whole thing pop.

 To get that great contrast, you’ll make two recipes.
 But it’s not as labor-intensive as it sounds.